seonho/jsoncxx/README.md

-jsoncxx
+JSONCXX
 =======

 ### Introduction

-`jsoncxx` is an attempt to create template JSON parser and generator with very simple API via combining advantages of two famous libraries, [RapidJSON](https://github.com/miloyip/rapidjson) and [JSONCPP](https://github.com/open-source-parsers/jsoncpp).
+`JSONCXX` is an attempt to create template JSON parser and generator with very simple API via combining advantages of two famous libraries, [RapidJSON](https://github.com/miloyip/rapidjson) and [JSONCPP](https://github.com/open-source-parsers/jsoncpp).

 ### A note